Life Changes: From Texas to Oregon to California

 Don’t let scammers posing as the IRS take you to the cleaners.
 (Photo by Alon, Flickr)

 A few weeks ago, I received a voice mail message that I needed to contact the IRS immediately or else I was going to be arrested.
 Since I file my own taxes, my first reaction was, “Oh no!
 What did I do wrong?”
 But then I remembered reading Catherine Ryan Hyde’s Allie and Bea, where a senior citizen is scammed by someone claiming to be the IRS and I thought, “I’d better investigate!”
-Read more of this post
+Continue reading “Don’t Get Scammed By ‘the IRS’ [VIDEO]”

 Learn to Pursue All Your Dreams in ‘How To Be Everything’ [REVIEW]